vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 Following terms are used for the representation of this data model.

-* OAM unitary test: A set of parameters that define a type of OAM test to be invoked.
+o OAM unitary test: A set of parameters that define a type of OAM test to be invoked.
 As an example, it includes the type test, configuration parameters, and target results.

-* OAM test sequence: A set of OAM unitary tests that are run based on a set of time constraints, number of repetitions, order, and reporting outputs.
+o OAM test sequence: A set of OAM unitary tests that are run based on a set of time constraints, number of repetitions, order, and reporting outputs.

 Tree diagrams used in this document follow the notation defined in {{!RFC8340}}.